 If You Need To Withdraw Your Child

 If your child is already attending a Michigan public school you will need to officially withdraw them in order to homeschool.
-You can officially withdraw your child by calling your local school or sending them a letter of withdrawal.
+You can officially withdraw your child by calling your local school or sending them a withdrawal letter.
 A letter is suggested so that the school has a physical document showing proof of your child’s official withdrawal to keep in their records.

-The Michigan Homeschool Law does not require you to qualify in order to homeschool.
+The Michigan Homeschool Law does not require you to meet specific qualifications in order to homeschool.

 Hours of Instruction